Health & fitness 2024

 Each day this week, we’re examining one of the world’s most popular diets.
 Putting the latest scientific evidence under the microscope, we’ll find out these diets' true impact on your health.

-In this special episode of ZOE Science & Nutrition, Jonathan is joined by Christopher Gardner, a professor of Medicine at Stanford University and the Director of Nutrition Studies at Stanford Prevention Research Center.
-Together, they unravel the keto diet's complexities, addressing its potential and pitfalls.
+In this special episode of ZOE Science & Nutrition, Jonathan is joined by Christopher Gardner, Professor of Medicine at Stanford University and the Director of Nutrition Studies at Stanford Prevention Research Center.
+Together, they explore its purported advantages and drawbacks.

 subscribed my channel: www.youtube.com/@Yaraffiliatetv